ilsilfverskiold/smaller-models-docs/README.md

 # Transformers-NLP-Docs

-Documentation and practical guides for working with and fine-tuning smaller open-source transformer models using the Hugging Face platform and the transformers library.
+Documentation and practical guides for working with and fine-tuning smaller open-source transformer models using Hugging Face's transformers library.
 Documentation on models include base-models, sizes, tasks and usual business use cases.

 **Note:** At the moment there are only cook books in this repo for fine-tuning encoder and seq-to-seq models.